haxe-continuation/haxe-continuation/README.md

 An *asynchronous functions* is a function that accept its last parameter as a callback function.
-And **haxe-continuation** is a macro library enables you to invoke and write asynchronous functions like a synchronization function, and automatically transform these functions into *continuation-passing style (CPS)*.
+And **haxe-continuation** is a macro library enables you to invoke and write asynchronous functions like synchronization functions, and automatically transform these functions into *continuation-passing style (CPS)*.
 That means you can write code looks like *multithreading* without platform multithreading support.